ataylor89/mathematics/lesson04.md

 1. A system is a list (e.g. system of equations)
 2. A system of a list of instructions
-3. A system is a procedure
+3. A system is a procedure (e.g. long addition is a system for adding numbers)
+4. A system is a set
+5. A system is a set of parts that work together and form a whole (e.g. operating system, computer system)

 A number system is a procedure for writing numbers